JONSASSE/432-2018/slides/class23/README.md

 1. Chapter 21 of the [Course Notes](https://thomaselove.github.io/432-notes/) is now available.
 It describes some of the fundamental ideas in dealing with time-to-event (survival) data, including survival functions, hazard functions, censoring and Kaplan-Meier estimates, and it demonstrates R code to complete some of these explorations.

 2. Chapters 22 and 23 of the [Course Notes](https://thomaselove.github.io/432-notes/) are also available.
 Together, they describe some of the ideas behind Cox proportional hazards regression models incorporating covariates that do not change over time.
 We will discuss this material starting in Class 24, and (I expect) continuing into Class 25.
+    - Chapter 23 of the Course Notes is meant to have some images that aren't showing up yet in the Course Notes.
+Since I've yet to figure out the problem, I'm providing a draft version of both Chapters 22 and 23 where the images appear.
+See [the HTML here](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/slides/class24/chapters_22_and_23_draft.html), and [the R Markdown here](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class24/chapters_22_and_23_draft.Rmd).

 3. I corrected a few errors on slide 52 of the [Class 20 Slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class20), where I had switched the coefficients for the truncated Poisson and logistic regression models, and where I had used min, when I meant max.